GeorgeCiachir/spring-security/complete_setup/README.md

 # Obtain JWTs using the authorization code flow

-In the [http-requests dir](http-requests) you can find some Intellij http requests flows that can be used to obtain the JWT from 3 of the auth servers (GitHub not added) using the authorization code flow with PKCE and one http requests file to call the resource server.
+In the [http-requests dir](http-requests) you can find some IntelliJ http requests flows that can be used to obtain the JWT from 3 of the auth servers (GitHub not added) using the authorization code flow with PKCE and one http requests file to call the resource server.

 [# GitHub setup](GitHubAuthSetup.md)